billions of galaxies,

-Subrahmanyan Chandrasekharb awarded the Nobel Prize for Physics for his work on the structure of stars.
+Subrahmanyan Chandrasekhar awarded the Nobel Prize for Physics for his work on the structure of stars.

-Research at Yerkes using leftover components from Star Wars (Regan-era program) leads to the invention of adaptive optics.
+Research at Yerkes using leftover components from Star Wars (Reagan-era program) leads to the invention of adaptive optics.

-The University of Chicago transfers Yerkes Observatory and 50 acres of land to the Yerkes Future Foundation.
+The University of Chicago transfers Yerkes Observatory and 50 acres of land to Yerkes Future Foundation.

 Keep Yerkes open for a new generation of explorers